 We do not seek to impose solutions but instead work with our contacts and partners in the developed and developing world, taking into account the needs and requirements of local people and approaching each project as unique and individual.

 We work with partners, institutions and local churches to understand current circumstances and capabilities before tailoring support in the most appropriate and effective way.

-Working With Churches
+Working with Churches

-As well as this, we work to strengthen the local churches and equip them to serve their communities practically and spiritually for the advancement of the gospel.
+As well as this, we work to strengthen local churches and equip them to serve their communities practically and spiritually for the advancement of the gospel.

-Working With Partners
+Working with Partners